 Getting my kids to pick up after themselves can be, well, a chore.
 Most of the time when I ask them to tidy up their toys and put them away I am met with one of two responses (or both):

-“But I’m SO tired!”“But there’s so much to clean up!
+“But I’m SO tired!” or “But there’s so much to clean up!
 I can’t do it all myself.”

 I’ve grown frustrated of the long, drawn-out battle of getting my son and daughter to stop leaving playthings all over the house, so I decided it was time to officially give them daily chores that they must do.
 This chore chart is basically for them to clean up their toys every day of the week, but I threw in a couple of other tasks and as they get older I plan on adding more duties to the list.